emberjs/rfcs/text/0567-use-and-resources.md

 {{this.counter}}
 ```

-If users don't want their `Resource` to be torn down and remade for every
+If users don't want their resource to be torn down and remade for every
 change, they can also add an `update` method to the definition.
 This will be
 called for any changes to consumed state instead, and will be autotracked in the
 same way that `start` is.
 It also receives the updated arguments that `start`
-receives, allowing the `Resource` to respond to external state changes.
+receives, allowing the resource to respond to external state changes.

 ```js
 class Counter {